janet-lang/janet/README.md

 ### How fast is it?

-Medium speed.

-In all seriousness, it is about the same speed as most interpreted languages without a JIT compiler.
+It is about the same speed as most interpreted languages without a JIT compiler.
 Tight, critical loops should probably be written in C or C++ .
 Programs tend to be a bit faster than they would be in a language like Python due to the discouragement of slow Object-Oriented abstraction with lots of hash-table lookups, and making late-binding explicit.
 All values are boxed in an 8-byte